gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 ## Error in Protection Engines Validation (EVALIDATE) {#evalidate}

-An error may occur during Protection Engine Validation (see {encrypted-state}).
+An error may occur during protection engine Validation (see {encrypted-state}).
 In such case an ERROR chunk will be sent with ECRYPTO cause code (specified in {{sctp-Crypto-new-error-causes}}) and additional